finanalyst/raku-pod-render/RenderPod.md

 *  all metadata associated with the outer `=begin rakudoc` or `=begin pod` block is considered Config data too.

 Config information is different to the metadata provided with a block.
 The metadata set with a block is provided only to the template of the block being processed.
-Config data is available to all templates in the lexical scope of the `=config` directive.
+Config data is available to all templates in the lexical scope of, and after, the `=config` directive.

 It is up to the template to access and use the Config data.